 My 8 year old son and I are the co-founders of The Step Stool Chef where we are dedicated to building kid leaders.
 While the focus is on kid cooking, our true goal is to empower kids and create environments where they can build leadership skills and confidence that will last a lifetime.
 As the “Sous Chef Mommy”, my personal mission is to inspire other parents to give their kids a safe space to take the lead, take risks and explore new skills.

 Whether your child in naturally self-confident or a bit timid, I believe that leadership and confidence is to be nurtured and encouraged.
-To raise confident kids, experts agree that there are deliberate choices and strategies any parent can use.
-Here are 7 Tips to Raising Confident Kids to support you in your journey.

 1. Let Them Fail